INITIAL STEPS – UPDATED August 2019

-After an initial concussion the individual should subscribe to REST, not just physical rest, but COMPLETE and UTTER rest.
+After an initial concussion the individual should subscribe to REST, not just physical “rest”, but cognitive rest.

 - NO Bright Lights

 - MONITORED and GRADED activity below a threshold that elicits signs/symptoms

 RELATIVE brain rest, in other words, SLEEP is OK!